usgs-biolab/pydrip/README.md

 ## Description

-This package handles getting the source data for DRIP which comes from two sources.
+This package handles retrieval and preperation of the source data for DRIP.
+Source data come from two sources.
 The Dam Removal Science Database is distributed by USGS in ScienceBase (https://doi.org/10.5066/P9IGEC9G) and a complete list of dam removals is distributed by American Rivers in Figshare.
-We provide it as a package in order to support full transparency on what we are doing with the data and to serve as a building block for anyone else that may want to do something similar.
+We provide these efforts as a package in order to support full transparency on what we are doing with the data, to allow us to more easily update DRIP and to serve as a building block for anyone else that may want to do something similar.

+### Modules

-The core drip module contains functions that process source data.
+drip_sources.py : The drip_sources module contains functions that retrieve and format source data.
 Both sources are originally CSV files.
-In this case no transformations to the data are required.

-The core functions of the package include the following:

-*
+drip_dam.py : The drip_dam module contains a Class Dam, allowing us to easily build an object to store information about any one given dam.
+In some cases dams are in both datasets (linked by field AR_ID).
+When this is the case we take information from the Dam Removal Science Database first, and fill in missing data with the American Rivers database.

+drip_pipeline.py : The drip_pipeline module documents the overall pipeline that uses the other modules to retrieve and process data so that it is ready for use in DRIP.